 In addition, this increased speed enables, for the first time in an Alpha series camera, electronic shutter flash X-sync up to 1/200 sec and 1/250 in APS-C mode.

-The reasons to use the mechanical shutter are dwindling — I seldom use it on the a1.
+The reasons to use the mechanical shutter are dwindling — I rarely use it on the a1.

 What is the Sony Alpha 1 flash X-sync with the mechanical shutter?
 Sony claims the world’s fastest 1/400 X-sync is that answer (1/500 in APS-C mode).